Clive Barker’s Hellraiser Omnibus Vol 1, Comic Book Review

-Unfortunately, I remembered that I don’t actually like the movies all that much.
+After being wowed by the art I remembered that I don’t actually like the movies all that much.
 I really like the idea of them.
 That hell opens up when you unlock a puzzle box and demons are actually a bunch of weirdly sexy BDSM extremists who spend eternity inflicting an exquisite pain on the damned.
-I love puzzles!
+I mean, I love puzzles!

 But the movies, and this book, are kind of slow, kind of bogged down with a philosophy that isn’t fleshed out enough, and try to make the conflicts too large when a personal existential crisis is good enough for most of us.